WHEATON SPRINGS 2023

 One of the oldest traditional crafts in human history, discover various cutting techniques and styles of woodcarving demonstrated by local artists Hop Edwards & Ray Yoast.

-CREATE – Hands-on Activities
+CREATE – Family Art Activities

-Fused Glass Magnet or Pendant (fee-based)
+Fused Glass Magnet, Pendant, or Suncatcher (fee-based)

 Food Vendors